jeffro256/carrot/src/carrot_raw.md

 When scanning for received enotes, legacy wallets need to calculate <code>NormalizeX(8 k<sub>v</sub> ConvertPubKey1(D<sub>e</sub>))</code>.
 The operation <code>ConvertPubKey1(D<sub>e</sub>)</code> can be done during point decompression for free.
 The `NormalizeX()` function simply drops the x coordinate.
 The scanning performance for legacy wallets is therefore the same as in the old protocol.

 Note: Legacy wallets use scalar multiplication in <code>𝔾<sub>2</sub></code> because the legacy view key <code>k<sub>v</sub></code> might be larger than 2<sup>252</sup>, which is not supported in the Montgomery ladder.

+## Desired security properties

+### Balance recovery security

+The term "honest receiver" below means an entity with certain key material correctly executing the balance recovery side of the addressing protocol.
+In this section, all participants are assumed to adhere to the discrete log assumption.

+#### Spend Binding

+If an honest receiver recovers `x` and `y` for an enote such that <code>K<sub>o</sub> = x G + y T</code>, then it is guaranteed within a security factor that no other entity without knowledge of <code>k<sub>ps</sub></code> (or <code>k<sub>s</sub></code> for legacy key heirarchies) will also be able to find `x` and `y`.

+#### Amount Commitment Binding

+If an honest receiver recovers `z` and `a` for an enote such that <code>C = z G + a H</code>, then it is guaranteed within a security factor that no other entity without knowledge of <code>k<sub>v</sub></code> or <code>k<sub>e</sub></code> will also be able to find `z`.

+#### Burning-Bug Resistance

+An honest receiver will only ever accept one enote containing a given <code>K<sub>o</sub></code>, rejecting all others.

+#### Janus Attack Resistance

+A sender cannot construct an enote such that an honest receiver will accept it, and in doing do so, allow the sender to determine that two public addresses share the same <code>k<sub>v</sub></code>, whether it be a main address or subaddress.

+### Unlinkability

+#### Computational Address-Address Unlinkability

+A third party who cannot solve the Discrete Log Problem cannot determine if two non-integrated Cryptonote addresses share the same <code>k<sub>v</sub></code> with any better probability than random guessing.

+#### Computational Address-Enote Unlinkability

+A third party who cannot solve the Discrete Log Problem cannot determine if a Cryptonote addresses is the destination of an enote with any better probability than random guessing, even if they know the destination address.

+#### Computational Enote-Enote Unlinkability

+A third party who cannot solve the Discrete Log Problem cannot determine if two enotes have the same destination address with any better probability than random guessing, even if they know the destination address.

+#### Computational Enote-Key Image Unlinkability

+A third party who cannot solve the Discrete Log Problem cannot determine if any key image is *the* key image for any enote with any better probability than random guessing, even if they know the destination address.

+#### Address-Conditional Forward Secrecy

+A third party with unbounded compute power can learn no receiver or amount information about a transaction output, nor where it is spent, without knowing the receiver's public address.

 ## Credits